Greening your car fleet through CSR?

 Crit'Air stickers

-The greening of vehicle fleets
+The greening of car fleets

-AM graphics
+Infographie AM

 WLTP standards

-Also read → WLTP standard: definition and changes for corporate fleets
+Also read → WLTP standard definition and changes for corporate fleets

-• reduce environmental impact and
+• reduce the environmental impact and

 • to improve social responsibility.